Hand Therapy

 Lack of Movement After Surgery

-Surgeries can often cause a need for physical therapy to help the patient learn to properly use limbs and joints after they have been replaced or repaired.
+Surgeries can often cause a need for physiotherapy to help you learn to properly use your limbs and joints after they have been replaced or repaired.

-This is a hands-on therapy where the therapist physically manipulates the part of the body that needs treatment.
-It may include repeated motions or massage.
-It can also involve steadying the joint while the body is moved around it.
+This is a hands-on therapy where the therapist physically mobilizes the part of the body that needs treatment (i.e. joint, tendons).
+It may include manual stretching or massage.

 Desensitization in hand therapy involves applying pressure or a stimulus to the affected area in order for the body to get used to and adapt to the stimulus.
 It is typically used as a way of managing pain.

 The therapist may use heat to ease the pain in the joints of other parts of the arms and hand.
 Heat may also allow the body to move more fluidly.
-Heat can be applied through electrical means, hot water, or even through a laser.
-Heat therapy wraps are often used in this type of treatment.
+Heat can be applied through electrical means, hot water, or even through ultrasound.

 In some cases, the therapist may suggest modifications to equipment that will make them more ergonomically useful to the patient.
 Examples of this might be a raised keyboard or a specially positioned chair.
 These changes can take the pressure off the part of the body needing treatment and allow the condition to ease.